NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Groetus - Moderate Curse.md

-**Moderate Curse:** The horrors at the end of reality become overwhelming and constantly race through your mind.
-You are permanently [[Conditions/Stupefied 1|Stupefied 2]].
+The horrors at the end of reality become overwhelming and constantly race through your mind.
+You are permanently [[Conditions/Stupefied|Stupefied 2]].

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*